-Here’s a photo of my son wearing his first sewing project that he made on his “new-to-him” vintage sewing machine this past week!
-It’s a hat (for clowning and unicycling while busking in Boston!)
+Here’s a photo of my son wearing the first sewing project he made on his “new-to-him” vintage sewing machine this past week!
+It’s a hat (for clowning and unicycling while busking in Boston)!

 Some personal background here — I actually have quite a bit of experience with vintage sewing machines…

 I was in NYU’s conservatory program for an undergraduate degree in Drama at the time.
-I started with the Circle In The Square theater’s studio (on Broadway – in 1987/1988 and 1988/1989 – during the time I worked at the costume shop), and then studied with the Experimental Theater Wing in Paris (and, through them, with the Theatre du Soliel in the Bois du Vincennes), before graduating NYU with my acting degree – with a focus on mask and clown work (including Commedia dell’arte), and a minor in French [I was one of the very lucky people on this planet who had the opportunity to study circus arts with the legendary Hovey Burgess.]
+I started with the Circle In The Square theater’s studio (on Broadway — in 1987/1988 and 1988/1989 — during the time I worked at the costume shop), and then studied with the Experimental Theater Wing in Paris (and, through them, with the Theatre du Soliel in the Bois du Vincennes) before graduating NYU with my acting degree.
+I had a focus on mask and clown work (including Commedia dell’arte) and a minor in French (I was one of the very lucky people on this planet who had the opportunity to study circus arts with the legendary Hovey Burgess).

-It’s really funny to me that now my kids are all becoming professional performers (and specifically, that they are embracing elements of clowning — unicycling; juggling; singing old and new humorous novelty songs – and other serious silliness — while professionally performing many different genres of music) and they all also love making costumes just like I have since I was very young!
+It’s really funny to me that now my kids are all becoming professional performers (and specifically, that they are embracing elements of clowning — unicycling, juggling, singing old and new humorous novelty songs — and other serious silliness — while professionally performing many different genres of music).
+They all also love making costumes just like I have since I was very young!

 In addition to being a clown and making costumes, my second-eldest son likes to “upcycle” discarded items he finds on the street — ESPECIALLY if he thinks he can use them for his fantastic art projects!

-When he was super-little, most of the stuff he picked up ended in his mouth.
-In response – to try to put a stop to this – I bought him chewy toys and chewy necklaces and watched him like a hawk!
-I remember even into his early teen years finding him – to my horror – putting bolts and screws in his mouth to chew on!
-This is Pica – but in an absent-minded (“hey, I wonder what it is like to chew on this?”) sort of way – not in a “I have an urge to eat non-food items” way.
-[Pica is a a well-documented impact of Lead-exposure.]
+When he was super little, most of the stuff he picked up ended up in his mouth.
+In response, trying to put a stop to this, I bought him chewy toys and chewy necklaces and watched him like a hawk!
+I remember even into his early teen years finding him — to my horror — putting bolts and screws in his mouth to chew on!
+This is Pica, but in an absent-minded (“Hey, I wonder what it is like to chew on this?”) sort of way, not in an “I have the urge to eat non-food items” way.
+(Pica is a well-documented impact of Lead-exposure.)

 Continue reading below the images.

-And then – just last week – A.J. found another sewing machine – a 1970s reproduction of a antique Singer Sphinx machine (pictured below), in the trash of a home in Boston’s Back Bay
+And then, just last week A.J. found another sewing machine — a 1970s reproduction of an antique Singer Sphinx machine (pictured below), in the trash of a home in Boston’s Back Bay.

-Fast forward to last month and A.J., who is now in college in Boston, called me to tell me he “found something exciting in the trash on the street”… as it turned out, it was a vintage Singer replica (c.
-1970s) of an antique Singer sewing machine (originally sold c. late 1800s), pictured below.
-[Note: apparently – according to A.J. – there are gems like this in the streets of Boston available for free every day! lol]
+Fast forward to last month and A.J., who is now in college in Boston, called me to tell me he “found something exciting in the trash on the street” … as it turned out, it was a vintage Singer replica (c. the 1970s) of an antique Singer sewing machine (originally sold c. late 1800s), pictured below.
+(Note: apparently — according to A.J. — there are gems like this in the streets of Boston available for free every day! lol)